Over Here Zine is on 30th September 2023!

 Over Here Zine Fest is a not-for-profit event showcasing the work of Black / Asian / BAME / POC zine makers, artists, writers and activists.
 Everyone is welcome to attend.
 The aim is to build self-sustaining alternative models for publishing, art, activism and collaboration in our communities.
 It is organised by a group of people identifying as Black / Asian / BAME / POC who are based in the North of England.

 What is happening on the day?

 What is a zine?

 A zine is a magazine or booklet that you produce independently.
 People usually give them away, swap them or sell them for the cost of printing.
-The zine maker(s) produces their own copies of work (usually using photocopier) and distributes it by themselves e.g. at zine fairs, at gigs or events etc.
+The zine maker(s) produces their own copies of work (sometimes using a photocopier), distributing it by themselves e.g. at zine fairs, at gigs or events etc.

 What is a zine distro?

 Distro is short for ‘distribution’.
 It is a collection of zines distributed by a single person or a group of people, either in person, online or by mail order.
 The collection may have zines by a number of different zine makers or by a single zine maker.

 They are cheap and easy way to be creative and get your work out there.
 All you need is a photocopier to print a batch of them.
 You don’t have to be a professional writer or artist to make one.
 It can be as long or as short as you want.
 You don’t need any special equipment or any special knowledge to make one and distribute it.

 Zines often cover subjects and topics that you often won’t find online, in mainstream newspapers or magazines.
 It is a good way for you to share your work with other people and for other people to share their work with you.

 Anything you want!
 Things other zine makers have done include: fiction, non-fiction, personal rants, journal entries, reviews, poetry, comics, art, recipes, instructions on how to do or make things.
 The list is endless.